Fairmont Washington, D.C., Georgetown

 Picking out the perfect venue to host your next intimate meeting can be difficult.
 You have to find a great space, the ideal technology, on-site dining and fun pre- and post-meeting activities that suit your group.
 Fortunately enough, when you turn your attention to the nation’s capital, you’ve got options.

 Spread throughout DC’s many vibrant and unique neighborhoods (and even across the Potomac River into nearby Northern Virginia), the area is full of outstanding venues that can take on any and all of your requests, plus more.
-Lose the stress in your planning process, and check out these top meeting spaces for close-knit events in Washington, DC and its surrounding area.
+Lose the stress in your planning process, and check out these top meeting spaces for close-knit event venues in Washington, DC and its surrounding area.

 The Foxhall Ballroom is a 626-square foot gem inside the Dupont Circle Hotel, sporting a gas fireplace and a lot of natural sunlight.
 It’s one of many fantastic options inside the hotel, which includes 10,000 square feet of potential meeting space in total, in the midst of one of DC’s most popular neighborhoods.